Is It Safe for Americans to Travel to Colombia in 2026?

 That is not spin.
 That is data.

 Does crime still exist in Medellín?
 Of course it does.
 It exists in Chicago, Miami, and Los Angeles too.
 The question is never “is there zero crime?”
 The question is “what are the actual risks to a tourist who behaves sensibly?”
-And in Medellín, that answer is manageable.
+In Medellín, that answer is manageable.

 El Poblado and Laureles: Where to Stay